Red Tail Sharks are some of nature’s most striking wonders.

 Fins and body shape are made for cutting quickly and powerfully through the water and the stamina to chase other fish from their territory as long as it takes.
 Every aspect of this fish says power and mystery.

-Bottom level of floodplains and rivers.
+Bottom level of freshwater floodplains and rivers.
 As of 2011, Red Tail Sharks are listed as critically endangered in their natural habitat.
 Most, if not all fish available for home aquariums are captive bred.

 Optimal Water Conditions For Red Tail Sharks